Quantum field theory of physical and purely virtual particles in a finite interval of time on a compact space manifold: diagrams, amplitudes and unitarity: Unitarity equations

 \section{Unitarity equations}

-In this section we work out the diagrammatic versions of the unitarity equation, also known as Cutkosky-Veltman identities \cite{cutkoskyveltman}.
+In this section we work out the diagrammatic versions of the unitarity equation, which are also known as Cutkosky-Veltman identities \cite{cutkoskyveltman}.
 To this purpose, it is useful to define the cut correlation functions

 where $\tilde{z}(t_{j})$ and $\tilde{\zeta}(t_{j})$ stand for $z(t_{j})$ and $\bar{\zeta}(t_{j})$, or $\bar{z}(t_{j})$ and $\zeta (t_{j})$, depending on the case.
 We choose to write formula (\ref{correcut}) in the form that is more convenient for $t>t_{\text{b}}$, since the simpler case $t<t_{\text{b}}$ can be easily reached by means of formula (\ref{conj}), i.e., by understanding $\langle \bar{v},t;z_{\text{b}},t_{\text{b}}\rangle _{\zeta , \bar{\zeta}}^{\ast }$ as $\langle \bar{z}_{\text{b}},t_{\text{b}};v,t\rangle _{\zeta ,\bar{\zeta}}$.
 Strictly speaking, we should set $\zeta =\bar{\zeta} =0$ at the end, but it is not really necessary to do so for the validity of the identities that we are going to study.
 It is understood that the correlation functions we write vanish when an insertion $\tilde{z}(t_{j})$ lies outside the right time interval, which is identified by the functional differentiation it originates from.
 In (\ref{correcut}), we have zero when $ t_{j}\notin (t_{\text{b}},t)$ for $j\leqslant k$, or $t_{j}\notin (t_{\text{a }},t)$ for $j\geqslant k$.